 Introducing Father Maximidis

-I’m privileged to introduce the personal Home Page (5th Edition) of my adopted father, friend and mentor, the Reverend Father A. Maximiadis, Autocep. east.O.
+I’m privileged to introduce the personal Home Page (5th Edition) of my adopted father, friend and mentor, the late Reverend Father A. Maximiadis, Autocep. east.O.
 Pr.
 Father Maximiadis is an ordained priest of the Greek Orthodox Church.
 He has served, without remuneration in three Community Churches; both Greek and Cyprian.
 Additional to his liturgical duties, under instructions from his Archbishop (His Eminence Àrchbishop Spyridon (Prós tón Sevasmótaton Árhiepískopon Spyrídon ó Ámerikés kaí Aústralías), now retired, was Consecrated by Árhiepískopos Gregóriou and Árhiepískopos Genná diou,Saint Mary’s Cathedral, Chicago, Illinois USA; 23 February 1969 [‘National Greek Tribune’, Èthnikón Vïma, Pémbti 27 Fevrooários 1969, Selís 1, kaí 2a].
 His Eminence was Father’s ordaining Bishop under whose Episcopal direction, and blessings; the spiritual and secular works were performed.
 (Photograph below)), engaged in welfare work and counselling, particularly in respect to substance abuse; in the wider community.

 His lifelong mission from age 16 (‘Coburg Courier’, 3/10/1951) has been a communicating the Christian ethic through social welfare activities rather than proselytizing, particularly with the underprivileged and those without power for the most part on the fringe of society.
 His mission statement has been a “… doctrine of love and help for his fellow men … (asking) no prerequisites, commitment, and expects no reward” (Jocelyn Howard, ‘Melbourne Observer’).